 This is a painting I did in the woods.
 The color was climbing through the trees jumping out at me!

 Sometimes a fresh approach to subject matter and a very free and easy style is just what the doctor ordered.
-I did this as a painting demo for our local garden club.
+I did this as a flower painting demo for our local garden club in Meridian, MS.

 Being a garden club meeting, there was no shortage of beautiful flowers for inspiration.
 This was an acrylic on panel, and I approached this painting at first like I would a watercolor; very loose and fresh with lots of dripping paint .
 This is a perfect style for this kind of subject.
 I used Golden acrylics, and Grumbacher hog bristol brushes.
 I had a total time of 30 minuets to complete my demo and that’s it!

 Was That Enough Time To Paint?!?!?

 There is a certain amount of energy that must flow into a painting to give it that feeling of life that’s so important.
 I did not want it to have a labored look.
 The last thing I want any of my still lifes to look is “still”!

 So rather than carefully approaching the canvas, I charged at it with paint flying and brushwork with reckless abandon!!
 I find this type of start gives me a mind set that insures that the rest of the painting with have the same energy about it.